Last Updated on January 1, 2022 by andrewshih

 - Use Alt-N to move to the next question is quicker than moving the mouse to “Next” on the lower right corner.

 Don’t overstress if you didn’t follow all the rules 100%.
-Some candidates state that the stress of getting ready for the online exam is more so than study for the PMP exam.
+Some candidates state that the stress of getting ready for the online exam is more so than studying for the PMP exam.

 There are things that are out of your control.
 Do your best to follow all the rules, prepare, and manage the uncertainties.
 The most important thing to keep in mind is that you are not trying to cheat.